There seems to be a conflict of interest between that which is highly viewable and that which is highly illuminating.

 This article is less about polemicizing the pursuit of pleasure than it is about what society has become at the insistence of an industry whose inner workings are poorly understood, even by those who work within it.
 Escapism has its place, and we all build castles in the sky when we feel like it, but the problems come when we try to live in them.
 The issue is not that mass media presents us with entertaining subject matter, but rather that all subject matter is presented as entertaining.
 The thrust of this industry is the universalization of amusement, however vapid, at the expense of contending with sophisticated ideas and pressing issues.
-In deference to such a goal, the West cannot be expected to voluntarily shut down any part of its entertainment apparatus, and to suggest they do so is to make no suggestion at all.
+In deference to such a goal, the West cannot be expected to shut down its entertainment apparatus, and to suggest they do so is to make no suggestion at all.
 But while we sit back and observe how the amusement industry continues to ramp up its production of content, there is no shortage of chuckles to be had at its foibles and pretensions, which at least provide us with many occasions for mockery, scorn and satire.
 At the very least, art and entertainment can be used as effective propaganda, which is not a complete failure of its potential.

 Entertainment has colonized our culture, transforming it into one giant arena for show business and marketing.
 But it appears that in the end, most of us have found this to be quite delightful.
 Never mind that the ideals and behaviors being marketed will ultimately cripple us all.
-But until then, one can perhaps find solace in the words of one of the leading critics of modern mass media, George Orwell: “At least we still have some time to take advantage of the fact that radio and television stations are not yet guarded by the army.”
+But until then, one can perhaps find solace in the words of one of the leading critics of modern mass media, George Orwell: “At least we still have some time to take advantage of the fact that radio and TV stations aren’t yet guarded by the army.”

 Greekspeek for thought